sss121-sss/hello-ss/README.md

 # hello-ss
-My first repository on GitHub
+My first repository on GitHub.xixi
 You are modest,thas's a really good trait.